Basic Education High School No. 9 Mawlamyine

-Basic Education High School No. 9 Mawlamyaing (အခြေခံ ပညာ အထက်တန်း ကျောင်း အမှတ် (၉) မော်လမြိုင်; commonly known by its original name, Shin Maha Buddhaghosa National School (ရှင် မဟာဗုဒ္ဓဃောသ အမျိုးသား အထက်တန်း ကျောင်း) is located on Pabedan Street, in Mawlamyaing, Mon State.
+Basic Education High School No. 9 Mawlamyaing (အခြေခံ ပညာ အထက်တန်း ကျောင်း အမှတ် (၉) မော်လမြိုင်; commonly known by its original name, Shin Maha Buddhaghosa National School (ရှင် မဟာဗုဒ္ဓဃောသ အမျိုးသား အထက်တန်း ကျောင်း) is located on Pabedan Street, in Mawlamyaing, Mon State, Myanmar.

 Founded by the Sāsanādhāra Society in 1899 during the British colonial period, the school produced notable writers and politicians who played a role in the Burmese independence movement.
 Today, the school remains one of the most prestigious high schools in the city.
-It maintains a diverse student body consisted of students from various financial and ethnic backgrounds.
+It maintains a diverse student body consisting of students from various financial and ethnic backgrounds.

 History

 Background

 Before the British colonial period, the education system in Burma was primarily driven by Buddhist monasteries at least since the 11th century.
 The Buddhist monastic school system gave Burma a literacy rate considerably higher than those of other Asian countries in the early 1900s.
 In the colonial period, the British administration and Christian missionaries founded Western education centers including St. Patrick's School (now B.E.H.S.
 No. 5) of the De La Salle Brothers in Moulmein.
 In 1869 in Lower Burma, there were 340 "Lay Schools" with 5069 students, providing basic Western education.
 In comparison, 3438 monastic schools were operating in the region, providing Buddhist education to over 44,000 students.
 Traditional methods of teaching, however, became obsolete in the British colonial environment.
 The influence of Buddhist monasteries in towns and villages diminished considerably as well.
 The retreat of Buddhist monasteries left a vacuum in education, filled increasingly by Christian missionary schools.
 Threatened by the growth of Christian education, Buddhist Burmese founded several Anglo-Vernacular high schools in the 1890s.
 Founded in 1899, No. 9 B.E.H.S., then known as Shin Maha Buddhaghosa National School was among the first nationalist schools founded in the region.